katealexander/cyclicIF/README.md

 The above script will create a new directory in each well directory, called "registration".
 It will save the registered images to the registration directory with new names according the the markers file.
 It will also output registrationStats.csv.
 In our initial tests, we noted that when the DNA staining quality was poor, with low signal to noise, the peak correlation statistic was lower; however, the images were still accurately aligned.

+CRITICAL STEP: Check registrationStats.csv for each well.
+The peak correlation should be >0.7.
+If it is lower, check the images in Fiji, comparing the reference DNA channel to the poorly registered cycle.
+Noisy images may have 0.4, but still be properly registered.
+Incorrect registration will be 0.3 and lower.

+NOTE: Registration will fail if stitching was not optimal, or if stitching was done using different parameters for different cycles.
+Another reason for registration failure is poor image quality of one round.

+# Using Ilastik
+[Ilastik](https://www.ilastik.org/) is a machine learning tool that can be trained to recognize pixel classes and object classes from imaging data.
+While powerful, keep in mind that it will behave as it is trained, meaning that the amount and type of training can influence the output.

+To re-use the same trained model between replicates or different wells in an experiment, models should be saved locally together with the data used for training.
+Create the directories Documents>IlasticModels>pixelClassification and Documents>IlasticModels>nucleiClassification.
+This will be where trained models and training data are stored.
+Give each model its own directory, called the same name as the .ilp file (without ".ilp") that contains the ilastik model together with a "data" folder.
+The data folder will be where the training data is kept.

+Best practices:
+* Train models on diverse sample types within the experiment (eg adjacent and tumor samples, Grade 1 and Grade 2 samples)
+* Include the same sample from all replicates to ensure that the model is robust across replicates
+* Ensure the training appears accurate across multiple samples
+* Use the same trained model on all the samples and replicates within an experiment

 # Segmentation
-Used [ilastik](https://www.ilastik.org/) pixel classifier to segment nuclei stain from background.
+Used [ilastik](https://www.ilastik.org/) pixel classifier to segment nuclei stain.
+Here, setting three labels works best: background, in between, and nucleus.
+The "in between" label should be drawn in between two adjoining nuclei.
+This assists with distinguishing clumped nuclei later.
-After training the classifier, saved the results to "DNA_2_Probabilities.tiff" within each well's registration folder by using batch processing within the GUI.
+After training the classifier, save the results to "DNA_2_Probabilities.tiff" within each well's registration folder by using batch processing within the GUI.
-Different replicates of the same experiment should be able to use the same trained model without need for more training.
-In ilastik, can load "FFPE_DNAclasifier_2.ilp" to call DNA stain from background.
-This is a pixel-based classifier.
-The nucleus based classification happens in the next step.
+Model used: "FFPE_DNAclasifier_2.ilp"

 # Nucleus classification
-In ilastik, nuclei were classified into tumor, CD31, CD4/CD8 (double positive), CD4, CD8, and alphaSMA using the below channels.
+In ilastik, nuclei were classified into alphaSMA, CD31+SMA+, CD31, CD4, CD4/CD8 (double positive), CD8, and epithelial using the below channels.

+Notes on training:
+* Intensity and neighborhood features were used
+* The texture features make it take much longer to train and run

-The trained model was saved as "objectClassificationNucleiFFPE.ilp".
+The trained model was saved as "nuclearClassificationFFPE.v2.ilp".
 Then, each of the wells were processed for nuclei classification.

 Before processing, they needed to be renamed so that they could be called to using "o\*.tiff" within the script.